nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/DD_EVENT_LISTENER.md

-# Event Listener to Show Rates
+# Event Listener to Show Service Area

 Time for your first event listener.
 You are going to use your debugger to step through the code to see how it all works.